RommanNadeem/mosaic-wire/SUPABASE_INTEGRATION.md

 # Supabase Integration Complete ✅

-The MosaicWire frontend has been fully integrated with Supabase views.
+The MosaicBeat frontend has been fully integrated with Supabase views.
 The application now reads from your database views instead of using static sample data.

 ## What Was Added